How To Clean Adidas Shoes | Keeping Adidas Kicks Clean

 Cleaning the Shoelaces and Insoles

-3. Cleaning Insoles: Remove the insoles from the shoes.
-Mix warm water with mild detergent, and scrub the insoles gently with a soft brush.
-Allow them to air dry after thoroughly rinsing.
+Next, remove the insoles from your shoes.
+Mix some warm water with mild detergent and gently scrub the insoles with a soft brush.
+After rinsing them well, let them air dry.

 Washing Or Wiping Down The Exterior